isomerpages/nlb-biblioasia/_oct-2009/Interpreting Media Constructions of Samsui Women in Singapore.md

 #### **NOTES**

-[^1]: This paper forms a part of my ongoing Ph.D. research on social memory and historiography of samsui women in Singapore, and is a preliminary article written for general readership.
+[^1]: This paper forms a part of my ongoing PhD research on social memory and historiography of *samsui* women in Singapore, and is a preliminary article written for general readership.
 I would like to thank Kevin Blackburn for his constructive comments on an earlier draft of the paper

 [^2]: Parliament of Singapore, _[Singapore Parliament Reports.
 Volume 77 (5th January 2004 to 19th May 2004)](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12500659)_ (Singapore: Parliament, 2004).
 (Call no. RSING 328.595702 SIN)

 [^3]: In an article on Singapore’s greying community, samsui women were also described as “shrivelled and grey” (see Lim Yin Luen, “[Loneliness in the Twilight Years](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19950503-1.2.64.3.1),” _Straits Times_, 3 May 1995, 2.
 (From NewspaperSG)

 [^4]: See also, “[Hongbao on Wheels Help Spread Festive Cheer](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19970203-1.2.7.4),” _Straits Times_, 3 February 1997, 3.
 (From NewspaperSG) and “[Yusheng Lunch for 400 Senior Citizens](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19970131-1.2.7.6),” _Straits Times_, 31 January 1997, 3.
-(From NewspaperSG) in which samsui women were reported to have received red packets and food parcels from voluntary welfare associations, and been invited to a Lunar New Year Yusheng lunch hosted by the American International Assurance.
+(From NewspaperSG) in which *samsui* women were reported to have received red packets and food parcels from voluntary welfare associations, and been invited to a Lunar New Year *yusheng* lunch hosted by the American International Assurance.

 [^5]: These quotes are taken from a documentary produced in 1995 titled “An Immigrant’s Story: With Sweat, Tears and Toil – The Samsui Women” (Mediacorp News and Channel News Asia, Singapore).

 [^6]: A filmlet based on a samsui woman has recently been produced in conjunction with the 2007 National Day celebrations of Singapore’s 42nd anniversary of independence.
-In that clip, samsui woman Loke Tai Hoe was featured as having come from China in 1936, and after having worked for 42 years, her “efforts have finally paid off”, and she was seen sitting in the centre of a family portrait with her children and grandchildren.
+In that clip, *samsui* woman Loke Tai Hoe was featured as having come from China in 1936, and after having worked for 42 years, her “efforts have finally paid off”, and she was seen sitting in the centre of a family portrait with her children and grandchildren.